Paopun20/PyNES.Emulator/README.md

 If you want to use a ready-made executable:

-1. Go to the "Actions" tab on this repository's GitHub page.
+1. Go to the "[Actions](https://github.com/Paopun20/PyNES.Emulator/actions)" tab on this repository's GitHub page.
-2. Find and select the "Build PyNES Emulator" workflow.
+2. Find and select the "[Build PyNES Emulator](https://github.com/Paopun20/PyNES.Emulator/actions/workflows/build.yml)" workflow.
-3. Download the most recent artifact for your operating system (Windows (recommended)) (Linux, and macOS is not available at the moment).
+3. Download the most recent artifact for your operating system (Windows (recommended)) (Linux, and macOS is available but not test).
 4. Unzip the downloaded file.
 5. Run the executable inside.
 6. When the emulator starts, select a `.nes` ROM file when prompted.